xRapix/rapsocket/README.md

 [x] v1.0.0 - Ultra-lightweight POST request without caring about the response (PostTextAndForget).

-[x] v1.1.0 - POST with response handling (PostTextAndListenClosely) – reading and buffer allocation for server response.
+[x] v1.1.0 - POST with response handling (PostTextAndListen) – reading and buffer allocation for server response.

 [ ] v2.0.0 - Full GET request support – fetching data from any server.